Automate resources in your datacenter or cloud by using Hybrid Runbook Worker

 It's a good idea to download the new XML file every week.
 Then, update your site to correctly identify services running in Azure.
 Azure ExpressRoute users should note that this file is used to update the Border Gateway Protocol (BGP) advertisement of Azure space in the first week of each month.

-In addition to the standard addresses and ports that the Hybrid Runbook Worker requires, the following addresses are required specifically for Update Management.
+On top of the standard addresses and ports that the Hybrid Runbook Worker requires, the following addresses are required specifically for Update Management.
 Communication to these addresses is done over port 443.

 |Azure Public||Azure Government|